 If you can tear yourself away from the Airstream's glamourpuss décor, step outside and you'll find she's tucked into a private, south-facing corner of 20 acres of rolling South Devon countryside.
 Partly surrounded by trees and with her own flower-bordered patio (complete with electric hot tub!), she overlooks the glorious grounds and beautiful lake of Little Coombe Farm, where you can lounge in the hammock and watch the wild birds and iridescent dragonflies while enjoying your morning coffee or an evening glass of wine.
 Why not play some pool, table football or table tennis in the on-site shared games-room or how about a game of tennis on the tennis court (don't forget to bring your own rackets and balls!).
 And just to prove that nothing has been forgotten, a nearby outhouse has a washing machine and storage space for your boots and coats.

 Now it's down to you.
 Get busy with the bbq, while away the hours in the hot tub or just sit and do nothing.
 Star gazing or navel gazing.
 The choice is yours.

 Out and About

 Airstream 1234 is just a mile from the pretty riverside village of Dittisham, which boasts two pubs and an excellent seafood café.
 Catch crabs from the pontoon or take a short ferry ride to Greenway, the National Trust property that was once the holiday home of novelist Agatha Christie.
 Stunning Blackpool Sands is the nearest beach, a ten-minute drive, while Bantham is only half an hour away and is great for surfing - or simply spend the day looking round the great range of shops in funky Dartmouth, down the road, where there are also some fantastic places to eat and drink.
-Fancy hiring a motor boat, a sailing boat, a kayak, a paddle board or a mountain bike?
+Fancy hiring a motor boat, a sailing boat, a kayak or a paddle board?
 Easy peasy - just ask the owners.
 The world is, as they say, truly your lobster here.

 Step up into the open plan living-room with kitchen and dining-areas.
 TV, Blu-ray DVD player, music system, combination oven, induction hob, fridge and dishwasher.
 Shower-room with power shower, WC and wash-basin.
 Bedroom with double bed.
 Outside access to Outhouse with washing machine, games-room and tennis court

 All prices are £ per week per cottage.
 Where applicable the prices are inclusive of VAT.
 The prices are specified for Saturday changeover dates.